-Add a trusted master server a trusted master server if you want to replicate backup ges to a subset of available targets. То а add a trusted master server 1 In the Target master server drop-down list, select Add a new trusted master server.
-2 Complete the fields in the Add a New Trusted Master Server dialog box.
+Add a trusted master server if you want to replicate backup images to a subset of available targets.

+To add a trusted master server

+- In the Target master server drop-down list, select Add a new trusted master server. - 2 Complete the fields in the Add a New Trusted Master Server dialog box.
 Click OK after you complete the fields.

-See "Target options for MSDP replication" on page 183.
-3 Repeat the first two steps until you have finished adding trusted master servers.
-4 To add a replication target, continue with the next procedure.
-"About trusted master servers for Auto Image lication" on page 163.
-Select a trusted master server and replication target ect a trusted master server if you want to replicate backup ges to a subset of available targets.
-To s select a trusted master server and replication target 1 In the Target master server drop-down list, select the master server of the domain to which you want to replicate data.
-All trusted master servers are in the drop-down list.
-2 In the Target storage server type drop-down list, select the type of target storage server.
-All available target types are in the drop-down list.
-3 In the Target storage server name drop-down list, select the storage server that hosts the target deduplication pool.
-All available storage servers in the target domain are in the drop-down list.
-After you select the target storage server, NetBackup populates the User name field with the User name of the NetBackup Deduplication Engine of the target host.
-4 Enter the Password for the deduplication service on the target storage server.
-5 Click OK.
-See "Target options for MSDP replication" on page 183.
+See "Target options for MSDP replication" on page 185.

+- 3 Repeat the first two steps until you have finished adding trusted master servers. - 4 To add a replication target, continue with the next procedure.

+See "About trusted master servers for Auto Image Replication" on page 164.

+Select a trusted master server and replication target

+Select a trusted master server if you want to replicate backup images to a subset of available targets.

+To select a trusted master server and replication target

+- In the Target master server drop-down list, select the master server of the domain to which you want to replicate data. - All trusted master servers are in the drop-down list. - 2 In the Target storage server type drop-down list, select the type of target storage server. - All available target types are in the drop-down list. - 3 In the Target storage server name drop-down list, select the storage server that hosts the target deduplication pool.
+All available storage servers in the target domain are in the drop-down list. - After you select the target storage server, NetBackup populates the User name field with the User name of the NetBackup Deduplication Engine of the target host. - Enter the Password for the deduplication service on the target storage server. - Click OK.

+See "Target options for MSDP replication" on page 185.